 The Royal Navy has begun another elaborate supply operation to Malta.
 The Admiralty instructs Admiral Cunningham, Commander-in-chief of the Mediterranean Fleet, to assist aircraft carrier HMS Argus to deliver a dozen Hurricanes and two Skuas to the embattled island.
 As per standard practice, the Hurricanes will fly off in two groups, each group led by a Skua.

 Operation Compass was a phenomenal success for the British.
-However, it is still easy to overstate the success.
+However, it is still easy to overstate this success.
 While the British removed the Italians from Egypt and took several key Italian ports and bases, they still only occupied a thin coastal slice of Libya.
-Today, Australian 2/9th soldiers begin trying to expand this strip of occupied land to the south, attacking Giarabub (Jarabub) Oasis, located about 225 km (140 miles) to the south of Bardia.
+On 20 March 1941, Australian 2/9th soldiers begin trying to expand this strip of occupied land to the south, attacking Giarabub (Jarabub) Oasis, located about 225 km (140 miles) to the south of Bardia.
 The Germans set aside two Junkers Ju 88 bombers for support against the attacks.

 Lieutenant General Erwin Rommel becomes the 10th person in the Wehrmacht to receive the Oak Leaves to his Knight's Cross.

 There is a resumption of invasion jitters on Malta.
 "Sources" suggest that Germans are accumulating flat-bottomed landing craft in Sicily.
 However, this time the rumors have a unique twist: rather than the main island of Malta, the target is said to be Gozo, the second-largest island in the group just to the northwest.
 The Royal Army begins preparing defenses on Gozo, which apparently has been undefended until now.

 Convoy BN 22 departs from Bombay bound for Suez.